 The hardest part of being a Sanfilippo parent is …

-Knowing what the future is likely to hold for our child, but being powerless to change it.
+The hardest part is knowing what the future is likely to hold for our child but being powerless to change it.

 The biggest misconception people have about being a Sanfilippo parent is …

-That we immediately know all the answers.
+People seem to expect that we will immediately know all the answers.
 This is a major learning process for us, and we rely, not only on what doctors can tell us, but also on the experience of the parents who have walked this road before us.

 If we could tell people just one thing about Sanfilippo Syndrome, it would be …

-That the people with the syndrome are not sick.
+We would tell them that people with Sanfilippo are not sick.

 We get asked often if Kiernan is feeling better.
 He isn’t feeling sick, and, without a cure, he won’t get better.